-Our branches will be closed on Good Friday and Easter Monday.
-Any orders placed on these days will be picked up by our teams on the next working day.
+Our branches will close from 3pm on Tuesday 24th December and reopen on Thursday 2nd January.
+Any online orders placed during this time will be picked up by our branch teams on their return.

 Plywood classes explained